 The key to creating this effect is to have plenty of content on your site and link between posts and pages regularly.
 However, it is vitally important that every link is relevant, otherwise you run the risk of irritating the visitor.
 If your blog’s focus is relatively tight (and it should be) and you are producing content on a consistent basis, you should have no problem with creating plenty of contextual links within your new blog posts.

 But you shouldn’t just stop at interlinking.
-I also like to provide a selection of related content at the bottom of each post (using the excellent Yet Another Related Posts plugin (YARPP)) along with related tags (if you think that tags are a waste of time check this out).
+I also like to provide a selection of related content at the bottom of each post (using the excellent Yet Another Related Posts plugin (YARPP)) along with related tags.

 Finally, each post should finish with a Call to Action (CTA) that gives the visitor an option to either subscribe or become a customer.
 Don’t make the mistake of assuming that your visitors will always notice the CTA in your sidebar or elsewhere — the bottom of a post is a great place to capture their attention.
 After all, if they’ve read all the way to the bottom of a post they are probably in a good frame of mind to take action.